anetczuk/cpp-memory-performance/README.md

 Configuration can be done also by one of preconfigured scripts located in *configure* direcotry.

+## Techniques usage examples

+- inclusion of cmake's modules
+- *gtest* integration as cmake external project
+- configuration of code coverage for *gcc*
+- configuration of *clang* sanitizer
+- preparing data and plotting with *gnuplot*

 ## References:

 - *Googletest* testing framework [repository](https://github.com/google/googletest)